antibrand/system/README.md

 ## User Avatars

 Connection to the Gravatar website has been disabled.
 A local copy of the "mystery man" image is used as the default avatar.
-Thus far there is no interface for users to upload their own avatar but I have successfully tested a could of avatar plugins.
+Thus far there is no interface for users to upload their own avatar but avatar plugins have been successfully tested.

 ## Languages